drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### X-Ray Structure of the Complex with 3a

-The complex of BACE-1 with 3a was solved and confirmed the predicted binding mode of molecule 3a: the occupancy of the S1' pocket by the newly introduced cyclohexyl, a folded conformation of the ligand that put the cyclohexyl group of the side-chain in the S1 pocket, and the network of hydrogen-bond interactions between the N-H groups of the ligand with the two aspartates of the catalytic site of the enzyme.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/x-ray-structure-complex-3a-f323f443'><i class='fa fa-play' aria-hidden='true'></i></button>The complex of BACE-1 with 3a was solved and confirmed the predicted binding mode of molecule 3a: the occupancy of the S1' pocket by the newly introduced cyclohexyl, a folded conformation of the ligand that put the cyclohexyl group of the side-chain in the S1 pocket, and the network of hydrogen-bond interactions between the N-H groups of the ligand with the two aspartates of the catalytic site of the enzyme.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer